Leading a workshop

 In this article, we go through how to lead a workshop successfully.

-1. Creating a workshop
+1. Create a workshop and invite participants

 3. Start your workshop